LeoTeeuwen/time-tracker-visualizer/README.md

 ## Current bugs being addressed

-1. Idle state is not handled properly, so a iser going off idle isn't pushed as an activity marker
+1. Idle state is not handled properly, so a user going off idle isn't pushed as an activity marker